jurmerlo/jurmerlo.github.io/src/content/docs/blog/2025-04-17_lunas_project_setup.md

 prev: false
 next: false
 tags: [lunas]
+excerpt: Learn how I set up the Lunas game engine project with TypeScript, Pnpm, and Vite.
+This post covers the project structure, build configuration, and a simple game loop implementation. [read more](2025-04-17_lunas_project_setup)
 ---

 In my last post, I wrote about the requirements for Lunas.
 It will be a web-first game engine written in TypeScript.
 I will use [Node.js](https://nodejs.org/en), [Pnpm](https://pnpm.io), and [Vite](https://vite.dev) to build the engine.
 There are some other dev dependencies like Prettier and ESLint, but I won't be using any libraries for the engine core.